kddubey/pretrain-on-test/analysis/README.md

 [`./results/`](./results/) visualizes the marginal effects of interest.
 This is the main result.

+[`./contamination/`](./contamination/) sees if a particular contamination test raises an arguably false alarm.

 [`test.ipynb`](./test.ipynb) tests that the inference code statistically works.